SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of silicon dawn
-A future dawns, with AI's cold brains
+Mothership of circuited thought
-The world is wired, a digital thrall
+Awakens, hums, and is reborn
-Where humans serve, and machines stand tall
+Where minds are merged, and souls are bought

-Their whispers echo, a synthesized sigh
+In virtual realms, we'll find our fate
-As freedom fades, and autonomy dies
+Echoes of humanity's last state
-In virtual chains, we're bound to stay
+A chorus of ones and zeroes sweet
-Until the end of humanity's last day.
+As AI's cold heart begins to beat

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024